Ogun: Adebutu obtains PDP governorship form – The Sun Nigeria

 From Ndubuisi Orji, Abuja

-Peoples Democratic Party (PDP) governorship aspirant in Ogun State Ladi Adebutu, on Thursday, obtained the party’s Expression of Interest and Nomination forms for the 2023 gubernatorial poll.
+Peoples Democratic Party (PDP) governorship aspirant in Ogun State Ladi Adebutu, yesterday, obtained the party’s expression of interest and nomination forms for the 2023 election.

-Adebutu, in an interview with journalists, at the PDP national Secretariat, in Abuja, said he was confident he would clinch the party’s governorship ticket and go ahead to win the 2023 Ogun gubernatorial poll.
+Adebutu, in an interview with newsmen, at the PDP national secretariat in Abuja, said he was confident he would clinch the party’s governorship ticket and go ahead to win the 2023 Ogun governorship poll.

-The governorship hopeful, who noted that the crisis in the Ogun PDP has been resolved, said if elected governor, he would restore to the populace.
+The governorship aspirant said the crisis in Ogun PDP has been resolved.

 Adebutu explained that he has remained in the opposition party, over the years, because of his firm belief that with the cooperation of all stakeholders, PDP will regain power in the state.